Beverly Aadland: Personal life

 In 1960, William Stanciu, her then boyfriend, died in her apartment after being shot in a struggle between the two.
 That event led to her being a ward of the court for the following year.

 Aadland was married and divorced twice before she married Ronald Fisher in the late 1960s.
 The couple had a daughter.

-Beverly Aadland Fisher died on January 5, 2010, at the Lancaster Community Hospital from complications of diabetes and congestive heart failure.
+Aadland died on January 5, 2010, at the Lancaster Community Hospital from complications of diabetes and congestive heart failure.
 She was 67 years old.